zhanyang01/Fun-Language-5622/README.md

 * Mobile Application to allow users to be able to learn the languages they want to learn even when they are not at home, hence making learning much more convenient

-* Interface to allow the users to be able to access the courses with ease at the comfort of their homes with others taking the same courses to allow them to discuss and learn from each other

 * Web-based forum to allow for meaningful discussions between students and teachers, hence facilitating effective learning

+* Resources for references

 ## Techstack (MERN stack):
 MongoDB (Database),